beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-option 2: tap edit button > open modal to edit answers
+They also have the option to tap the "Edit" button to check their answers in a modal.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"